Pirates vs. Dodgers Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 72 hits with 20 doubles, three triples, eight home runs, 28 walks and 40 RBI.
-He's also stolen eight bases.
+- Bryan Reynolds has 20 doubles, three triples, eight home runs, 29 walks and 40 RBI (72 total hits).
+He's also swiped eight bases.

 Reynolds Recent Games